MouadDv/Avl_tree_balance_checker/README.md

 sh start.sh 50 4000
 ```

-If your avl tree isn't properly balanced the program should output the unbalanced node with the tested values.
+If your avl tree isn't properly balanced the program should output the unbalanced node with the tested values in a file named KO.txt.

 # Requirement